 Faculty of Sciences and Technology

-The program of the European Master of System Dynamics will be accommodated by the Faculty of Sciences and Tecnhnology (FCT – Faculdade de Ciências e Tecnologia).
-Founded in 1977, the FCT/UNL is currently one of the most prestigious Portuguese public schools of science and engineering.
-FCT/UNL enrols ca. 7,500 students, has around 500 academic and research staff.
-It has 14 departments/sectors, 8 support services and hosts 16 research centres.
-An important measure of academic quality at FCT/UNL is provided by growing employer satisfaction and successful job market insertion of FCT/UNL graduates and postgraduates.
-FCT/UNL keeps close links with many Portuguese and foreign universities with regard to the exchange of academic staff and students, as well as collaboration within research projects.
-Through its departments and research centres, FCT/UNL also provides a range of services to public and private enterprises within its areas of expertise.
-At FCT/UNL, it will be the Ecological Economics and Environmental Management Group (ECOMAN), from CENSE – Centre for Environmental and Sustainability Research, which will provide lecturers for the programme.
+The program of the European Master of System Dynamics is accommodated by the NOVA School of Sciences and Tecnhnology (FCT NOVA – Faculdade de Ciências e Tecnologia).
+Founded in 1977, FCT NOVA is currently one of the most prestigious Portuguese public schools of science and engineering.
+FCT NOVA enrols ca. 8, 000 students, has around 500 academic and research staff.
+It has 14 departments/sectors and hosts 15 research centres.
+An important measure of academic quality at FCT NOVA is provided by growing employer satisfaction and successful job market insertion of graduates and postgraduates.
+FCT NOVA keeps close links with many Portuguese and foreign universities with regard to the exchange of academic staff and students, as well as collaboration within research projects.
+Through its departments and research centres, FCT NOVA also provides a range of services to public and private enterprises within its areas of expertise.
+At FCT NOVA, lecturers for the programme integrate the Ecological Economics and Environmental Management research area of CENSE – Centre for Environmental and Sustainability Research.

 Dr. P. Antunes